jafaryor/knowledge-base/Web/CSS/positioning.md

     How it finds positioning context: It goes up from its direct parent to the `<html>` tag.
 The first element with __non-static positioning__ will be its positioning context, otherwise positioning context will be `<html>`.

-* `fixed` - removes our element from document flow, in the same way as absolute positioning.
-However instead of the offsets beign applied from the container, they are applied from the viewport.
+* `fixed` - removes our element from document flow, in the same way as `absolute` positioning.
+However instead of the offsets being applied from the container, they are applied from the viewport.
 * `sticky` - is a newer positioning method which makes an element act like position: `static` until it hits a defined offset from the viewport, at which point it acts like position: `fixed`.